dojot/docs/source/iotagent-architecture.rst

 Many other values might be gathered.
 The list above is the minimum list that an IoT agent is expected to expose to other services.
-Particularly for health check, there is a document detailing how expose it.
+Particularly for health check, there is a document detailing how to expose it.

 IoT agent operation
 ===================